 A Primer for Parents of Kids with Reading Difficulties

-By Dr. Holly Shapiro, Director of Ravinia Reading Center
+By Dr. Holly Shapiro, Founder Director of Ravinia Reading Center

 Reading difficulties are all around us.
 And while reading is a frequently discussed topic among parents, struggling to read isn’t.
 Families who know their children struggle, or who have reading difficulties themselves, may not want to talk about it.
 But that’s only one reason we don’t hear more about the struggling reader.

-Sometimes skills do come later, but often they don't.
+Sometimes skills do come later, but often they don’t.
 Reading is unlike spoken language, which is innate.
-Speaking is learned through imitation.
-Reading is not natural; it must be taught.
-And whereas some children can learn by whatever method of reading instruction is offered, many cannot.
+Speaking is learned through imitation, while reading must be taught.
+Some children intuitively recognize, remember, and apply the conventions of written language and can learn by whatever method of reading instruction is offered.
+However, many cannot.

-And here's the figure that hits close to home for a lot of us: 55 percent of the children of college graduates performed below proficiency levels in eighth grade.
-It's not necessary for us to know exactly which of any of these figures is most correct.
-What we know is that in study after study too many of our children cannot read or read below proficiency levels – the prevalence of reading difficulties are everywhere.
-Fortunately, it’s remediable.
-Reading is a skill and it can be taught.
+And here’s the figure that hits close to home for a lot of us: 55 percent of the children of college graduates performed below proficiency levels in eighth grade.
+It’s not necessary for us to know exactly which of any of these figures is the most precise.
+What we know is that in study after study too many of our children cannot read or read below proficiency levels.
+As a child’s education progresses and the demands of schoolwork increase, the problem becomes more acute.
+The prevalence of reading difficulties is found everywhere.
+Fortunately, it’s treatable.
+Reading is a skill, and it can be taught.